 Young people in school years S1 to S6 have their own activities most weeks, starting at around 11.05am.
 There will be an announcement during the notices and a team wearing yellow T-shirts will head to The Hub.Find out more

 Every week, someone will preach to us from the Bible.
 We believe that the Bible is God’s perfect and timeless truth for everyone, so we want to understand what it says and apply this to our lives.

 If you miss a sermon or want to listen to it again, you can download them from here or subscribe to our podcast.Sermon archive

 Our meeting finishes at midday but that’s not the end!
-Fresh coffee, tea, and other refreshments are served (feel free to bring your own reusable mug).
-There’s time and space to meet new people, ask questions, and get connected.
+Hot drinks and biscuits will be served and there’s plenty of time and space to meet new people, ask questions, and get connected.

 Every Sunday after our morning meeting, someone from the church will host a free student lunch.
 This is a great way for students to build community, as well as connecting with other people in King’s.Find out more